leezx/VariantToGene/README.md

 general output: add annotation to the columns one by one, like nGene, eGene and cGene

+# prepare curated database
+- this is the most important part
+- the functions are very simple

 # Genomic predictors
 - get_nGene(), Nearby (nGene)
 - get_eGene(), eQTL (eGene)